a-lud/sample-management/README.md

 Similarly, the database implementation code is very simple.
 I've essentially just looked at a few examples on the net and got something working that does what I want.
 My code is not perfect, but it's stable enough and does what I need it to do.
-I'm sure there are edge-cases that would bring everything crashing down, but so far I've been in the clear.
+I'm sure there are edge-cases (or not so edge-cases) that would bring everything crashing down, but so far I've been in the clear.

 ### Other Users Adapting This Code